d2l-ai/d2l-en/chapter_multilayer-perceptrons/mlp-scratch.md

               lambda batch_size: d2l.sgd(params, lr, batch_size))
 ```

-To see how well we did, let us apply the model to some test data.
+To see how well we did, let's apply the model to some test data.
 If you are interested, compare the result to corresponding linear model in :numref:`sec_softmax_scratch`.

 ```{.python .input}